Turbo Charge Your OKRs With OKR-Dash.com

 < Back

-A simple OKR template you can use in a spreadsheet
+A simple OKR template example

 Don't let formatting get in the way of using OKRs!
 There's no "official" format so you can set up your own.
 But if you want some help to get going quicker, keep reading...